Parks, Performances, and Pop-Ups: Soak in NYC This Spring and Summer – All Near Flatiron!

 - General visitor info — visit the High Line homepage

 A little further uptown, Bryant Park offers something more structured if you want it.
 The Picnic Performances series begins May 28, 2026 and runs through September 11, with 24 free nights of music, dance, circus, theater, and other performances.
 It gives you an actual lineup to work with if you’re looking for something more defined than just walking around.
-Outside of those events, the park still works as a drop-in spot, but this time of year it’s one of the easier places to recommend when someone wants a specific plan.
+Outside of those events, the park still works as a drop-in spot.

 What’s happening at Bryant Park: